 These listings have, therefore, opened an opportunity for other Nigerian corporate organisations to raise funds from the international market to list bonds for trading by local investors on the platform.

+The long reign of the bears and the continuous depreciation in stock prices in the equities also became a justification for their apathy to investing in the stock market.
 The Director General of the DMO, Federal Government’s debt management body, Dr. Abraham Nwankwo, had assured that it would put modalities in place to ensure that government debt instruments do not take away much-needed funds required to boost the equities market.
 He spoke during the facts-behind-the listing presentation of the $1billion Euro bond.
 This has not happened even as stakeholders insist that instead of this constant bleeding, government measures must stimulate investments from outside into the capital market, especially the equities sector.

 Reacting to the development, the President and Chairman of Governing Council of the Institute of Capital Market Registrars (ICMR), Bayo Olugbemi, affirmed that bonds and government instruments were already crowding out funds from the equities market.

+He noted that because of the attractive coupon rate (interest rate) and frequencies of payment on these instruments, they hold more promises for every segment of investors.
 “Therefore, putting one’s scarce funds in the not very attractive equities market will be akin to willingly throwing your resources into the pit.
 The major reason for investing is to get attractive returns,” he added.

 The Managing Director, GTI Plc, Amos Aladere, said that the challenge was not just in crowding out funds from the equities market, but also stifling private business owners in the country.